LatentActionPretraining/LAPA/README.md

 ```
 We experimented with 8 H100 GPUs for 34 hours.
 We have empirically observed that 70K steps with a batch size of 256 is enough to get decent performance on downstream tasks after fine-tuning.

+## SIMPLER
+As a reproducible simulation, we release the setup that we tested with.
+First, install packages required for our latent-pretraining and [SIMPLER](https://github.com/simpler-env/SimplerEnv) following the installation guide.

+The inference script is provided in `scripts/lapa_bridge.sh`.
 ## Acknowledgement
 The codebase is based on [Large-World-Model](https://github.com/LargeWorldModel/LWM) repository.
+For latent action quantization, we referred to [Phenaki](https://github.com/lucidrains/phenaki-pytorch) code.
 For deployment code, we referred to the [OpenVLA](https://github.com/openvla/openvla) code.
 For the SIMPLER evaluation code, we referred to the [SIMPLER](https://github.com/simpler-env/SimplerEnv) repository.

 ## Citation